techstop/techstop/content/post/pause-and-resume-wget-downloads.md

 ## **Conclusion**

+Wget is a powerful linux command line utility that can suit the needs of both novice and power users alike.
+What I've covered in this tutorial should suffice for most use cases.

 There are many more options you can run with wget.
 Check out the wget manual for more.

 {{< highlight bash >}}man wget{{< /highlight >}}